8 Must-Have UX Designer Skills for 2022

 Interested in delving into the industry, but don’t know which UX design skills you’ll need to kickstart your career?
 Don’t worry; in this article, we’ll dive into the hard and soft skills that form the bedrock of the profession.

-Hard Skills for UX Designers
+4 Hard Skills UX Designers Need

 Design thinking is a UX design skill that lies at the heart of the profession.
 The process it outlines is simple: UX professionals identify a problem, map out potential fixes, iterate those possible solutions through prototyping, test and refine those preliminary products, and finally deploy a finalized solution.
 This cycle can be repeated an infinite number of times throughout the lifetime of a service or product.

 Design thinking is crucial to the role because it empowers designers to respond to users’ changing environments and behaviors.
 As the world grows increasingly complex and tech-forward, it falls on designers to proactively brainstorm and implement innovative solutions to unexpected problems — preferably before consumers encounter them.

 For more insight, check out this list of additional resources:

 - The Explainer: What is Design Thinking? — Harvard Business Review

 - Designing for Growth Field Book: A Step-by-Step Project Guide — Jeanne Liedtka